bonusly/un-handbook/README.md

 Can you truly take unlimited vacation?
 Of course not.
 You can't expect to take 6 months of paid vacation per year.
 But, there is also not a hard limit on the number of days off per year that you can take.
 Between longer vacations and random days off here and there, a typical employee should take enough time off that they are able to sustainably perform their job function at a high level.

-Bonusly observes all [US federal holidays](https://www.federalpay.org/holidays), [Native American Heritage Day](https://en.wikipedia.org/wiki/Native_American_Heritage_Day)(Friday after Thanksgiving), [Juneteenth](https://juneteenth.com/history/), and [Indigenous Peoples Day](https://www.smithsonianmag.com/blogs/national-museum-american-indian/2019/10/11/indigenous-peoples-day-2019/) as paid holidays.
+Bonusly observes all [US federal holidays](https://www.federalpay.org/holidays), [Native American Heritage Day](https://en.wikipedia.org/wiki/Native_American_Heritage_Day) (Friday after Thanksgiving), [Juneteenth](https://juneteenth.com/history/), and [Indigenous Peoples Day](https://www.smithsonianmag.com/blogs/national-museum-american-indian/2019/10/11/indigenous-peoples-day-2019/) as paid holidays.

 ### Parental Leave
 One important policy that many early-stage startups ignore is parental leave.
 We believe that having a great parental leave plan is critical to attracting and retaining top talent who are parents or want to become parents.
 Parental leave is for any kind of parent, mother or father, by birth, adoption, or surrogacy.

 We offer 12 weeks paid parental leave, to be taken anytime during your child's first 6 months with you.
-Also, new parents (mothers or fathers) can bring their immobile infants to work with them.
+Also, new parents can bring their immobile infants to work with them.
 Your new little one is welcome to tag along to work until six months or crawling, whichever comes first.

 ## Benefits
 ### Health/Dental/Vision Insurance
 Bonusly offers fully-covered health/dental/vision benefits that are significantly more comprehensive than industry average.
-Employees can also extend their insurance benefits to spouse and dependent children.
+Employees can also extend their insurance benefits to their spouse and dependent children.
 "Spouse" includes partners through marriage, civil union, or registered domestic partnerships.

 ### Short-term/Long-term Disablity & Life Insurance
 Bonusly covers short-term and long-term disability in the event of any potential medical leaves.
 Life insurance coverage is basic with the option for employees to add on additional voluntary coverage for themselves, a spouse, and children.